yft22/sec-gate-oidc/docs/2-installation-guide.md

 ### Build your fedid binding and sgate binder extention

-Build and install fedid-binding first, as the secure gateway extension depends on fedid types converters ship as part of fedid-binding.
+Build and install fedid-binding first, as the secure gate extension depends on fedid types converters ship as part of fedid-binding.

 Both should compile with standard AGL cmake template.